naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 %All the police bots on the left side of the ship aims their gun at Magma Man

-Magma: Arr, ye ain't going to steal my ship and get my treasure!
-That's one thing for certain! **[aims both of his arm cannon at the police bots]**
+Magma: Arr, ye ain't going to take me ship and get me treasure, that's one thing for certain! **[aims both of his arm cannon at the police bots]**

 Police Bot 2: Uhhh...